PavkataProds/PavkataProds/README.md

-Yo, currently using C#, SQL, Unity Engine.
+Yo, currently using C++ and Java, used to write code on C#, SQL and Haskell.
-Trying to learn C++